BDC Hamburger Icon

 The Einstein AI customer segmentation tool makes it easy to send targeted email campaigns.
 Source: Salesforce

-• Multichannel marketing: You can send 300 emails per day on Zendesk to help generate more leads.
+• Multichannel marketing: You can send up to 300 emails per day with Zendesk to help generate more leads.
 Text marketing is also straightforward.
-We like that you can send SMS-based customer surveys via the Proactive Campaigns app.
+We like that you can send customer surveys by email and short message service (SMS) via the Proactive Campaigns app.
 Telemarketing teams can use an auto-dialer app like Dialfire to run outbound campaigns and win customers over the phone.
-Dialfire also lets you record and monitor live calls and provides a transcription-based call analyzer.
+Additionally, Dialfire allows users to record and monitor live calls and provides a call transcription analyzer for deeper insights.

-• Marketing lists: We liked Zendesk’s Smart List feature, which allows you to save targeted lists for later use instead of running the same search query whenever you want to launch a campaign.
+• Marketing lists: We liked Zendesk’s Smart Lists feature, which allows users to save and reuse targeted lists instead of running the same search query each time they launch a campaign.

-Zendesk has some great features, particularly its data enrichment tools and smart lists.
-However, Salesforce gives businesses greater reach over more channels.
-Additionally, Zendesk’s standout features are also available on Salesforce with the right plug-ins.
+Zendesk Sell has some great features, particularly its data enrichment tools and Smart Lists.
+However, Salesforce offers businesses a broader reach across more marketing channels.
+Additionally, many of Zendesk's standout features are also available on Salesforce through the right plug-ins.

 Omnichannel Communications

-Contact customers by phone, email and more via your CRM; it will log all interactions to help you provide better service.
+Your CRM allows you to contact customers by phone, email and more; it logs all interactions to help you provide better service.

 Salesforce

-• Built-in email client: We appreciate how straightforward Salesforce makes sending and managing customer emails.
-Choose from a range of customizable templates, save draft messages, and connect to existing Outlook, Gmail and other SMTP/IMAP accounts.
+• Built-in email client: We appreciate how straightforward Salesforce makes sending and managing customer emails via its Inbox function.
+Choose from a range of customizable templates and connect to existing Outlook, Gmail and other Simple Mail Transfer Protocol/Internet Message Access Protocol (SMTP/IMAP) accounts.

-• Social media connectivity: Nurture new leads and get valuable client feedback through private messaging on Facebook, Instagram, Twitter, LinkedIn and more.
+• Social media connectivity: Nurture new leads and get valuable client feedback on Facebook, Instagram, X, LinkedIn and more via third-party apps like Khoros and Sprout Social.

-• All-round communication: You can also interact live one-on-one with clients by phone, SMS, MMS, WhatsApp and other private messaging platforms.
+• All-round communication: You can also interact live one-on-one with clients by phone, SMS and multimedia messaging service (MMS), WhatsApp and other private messaging platforms.

 • Integrated email client: The Zendesk email client is smart; we like how it tries to match new email addresses to individual clients, leads or deals.
-It’s easy to use and connects to standard IMAP/SMTP accounts, as well as Gmail and Outlook.
+It’s user-friendly and seamlessly connects to standard SMTP/IMAP accounts, as well as Gmail and Outlook.

-• Messaging channels: We like that you can stay connected to prospects and clients with SMS and MMS text messaging, WhatsApp, Facebook, Twitter, Instagram, and more.
+• Messaging channels: We like that you can stay connected to prospects and clients through SMS and MMS text messaging, WhatsApp, Facebook, X, Instagram and more.

 The Zendesk email client makes email tracking effortless.
 Source: Zendesk

-Salesforce is less reliant on third-party apps for omnichannel communications, so it wins this category.
-Built-in features are often easier to handle and less prone to breakdowns than third-party integrations.
+Salesforce wins this category because it is less reliant on third-party apps for omnichannel communications.
+Its built-in features are generally easier to manage and less prone to technical issues than third-party integrations.

 FYIDid you know